bcgov/sso-keycloak/wiki/CSS-App-My-Teams.md

 | Create API Account| **Admin** | N/A |
 | View/Download API Account | **Admin** |  N/A |
 | Delete API Account | **Admin** | N/A |

+#### Offboarding a team member

+Your CSS App team composition may change and here are some reminders on offboarding

+##### Team member or Teama admin leaves your work area

+1. Remove the individual from your team
+2. Add any new individual to your team